JANUS-Institute/HallThrusterPEM/scripts/README.md

 See the corresponding directories for config files and analysis scripts.

 A PEM must define the sets of parameters and ranges over which it seeks to be applicable.
 Any significant change to the parameters, underlying models, or the addition of new models or parameters would warrant a new "pem_vXX" directory for analysis.
-The underlying models themselves (rather than the specific parameters or configurations) should be maintained in the `src/hallmd` Python package.
+The underlying models themselves (rather than the specific parameters or configurations) are maintained in the `src/hallmd` Python package by convention.
 The `hallmd` package also maintains devices, experimental data, and utility functions for each.

 ## Scripts
 There are a few general scripts that can be used for any PEM configuration: